sauloroncon/strategic_logger/README.md

 Documentation
 -------------

-For full documentation, including all configuration options and advanced usage examples, visit \[Documentation Link\].
+For full documentation, including all configuration options and advanced usage examples, see examples tab.

-Extending the Logger
+Extending the Logger (Your Custom Strategy)
 --------------------

 To add a custom log strategy, extend the LogStrategy class: